microsoft/ComplianceCxE/docs/dag/mig-rm.md

 * Review your settings and either click publish labels or auto-apply to save your settings depending on the scenario.

-* It can take up to 1 day for labels to appear and only for those mailboxes that have 10MB of data or more as noted above in the considerations.
+* It can take up to 7 days for labels to appear and only for those mailboxes that have 10MB of data or more as noted above in the considerations.

 #### Start Simple